xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

    - object/array: valid JSON
 5. Use the default toggle only when the schema default should be used.
 6. Save the plan.

+When a field is disabled, it is not sent explicitly.
+The editor marks it as default active.
+Enable it again when you want to send a concrete value.

 For the contract read example, enter: